szabixd/szabixd/README.md

 My first major project is "ByteBag", which we are working on with [@csuszy.](https://github.com/csuszy).

-Repository for it can be found here: ~ UNDER WORK. 🛠
+Repository for it can be found here: ~ [ByteBag](https://github.com/szabixd/ByteBag-WPF-Application) 🛠